Lumintorious/Scala-3-Macros-Deep-Dive/CodeWideTypeSearch.md

 - **Terms** are the Quotes-specific equivalent of Exprs, but they do not take type parameters (yet they know their type parameters at compiletime), they are a type of Tree
 - **Symbols** are the visible declarations of packages, classes, methods, variables, they are what you would see if you used `myVar.` and tried tab-completion in an IDE
 - **ValDefs** are a type of Tree that represent `val x = 2`-like statements, lazy vals are also here
-- **Ref** is a type of Term that references symbols, so if you have hold of a Symbol but you need to return it as a value from your macro, try `Ref(symbol)
+- **Ref** is a type of Term that references symbols, so if you have hold of a Symbol but you need to return it as a value from your macro, try `Ref(symbol)`

+### Conclusion
+Now you have the ability to aggregate a list of any exposed static object/val in your code base, now you can define new endpoints/pages/articles without having to visit the Main class

+### IMPORTANT
+There is something you should know about macros, and Scala compiled code files in general: they are cached.
+Whenever something is compiled, it is cached, and the cache is only invalidated if you do a `clean` in SBT **OR** if the source file **OR** a dependency of the source file changes, so if you have a file with `trait Animal` and a file with `class Dog extends Animal`, BOTH of those files' caches will be invalidated if you edit `Animal.scala` BUT only `Dog` will be invalidated if you edit `Dog.scala`, because Animal does not know if it.

+The issue is this: the compiler does not recognize packages/classes/objects found in a **macro** as dependencies, so in our example above, editing the file `EmployeeOverviewPage.scala` will **NOT** invalidate the `MainFrontend.scala` cache.
+The reference will still be valid as long as it exists **but** if you delete the `EmployeeOverviewPage.scala` or add a new `EmployeeSomethingPage.scala` file while `FrontendMain.scala` is cached, your compiled code will be wrong and fail either at compiletime or runtime depending on the change.

+The only way I've been able to go around this issue is by defining a task in SBT that on every compile, it invalidates the cache of a couple of key files (like `FrontendMain.scala` or if you had a `MainServer.scala` where you call `PackageSearch.searchByType[...]("...")`.
+That means that those files will be compiled every single time you edit any other scala file in your code base.
+This is fine if you limit the aggregations to only a handful of key controller files.

+If you want to take a look how I went around the caching issue in SBT, I will post another file here on the repo and link it here shortly